Yosef Zvi Rimon: Rabbinic and pedagogic career

+As of March 2024, Rav Rimon was named President of the World Mizrachi Movement.

 Rimon is a popular lecturer in Israel, North America, the UK and Australia.

 Rimon's Sifrei halakha are written in a way that is structured in "tracing [from] the sources to the practical application of Halacha in our modern reality."
 In his books, the halakhic sources are presented, sometimes from the Talmud and the Rishonim, sometimes only from the Achronim, depending on the subject.
 This approach, which stands in contrast to various halakhic books that bring only final rulings, tries to give the learner tools for understanding halakhah even in cases that are not directly addressed in halakhic rulings.
-His best-known book, "Halacha MiMekorah - Tzava" (Halacha From Its Source - Army), a Halachic work for soldiers fighting in a Jewish army, a subject which became much more practical with the creation of the Jewish State, was published in 2010.He is an expert on Shemitah.
+His best-known book, "Halacha MiMekorah - Tzava" (Halacha From Its Source - Army), a Halachic work for soldiers fighting in a Jewish army, a subject which became much more practical with the creation of the Jewish State, was published in 2010.
+He is an expert on Shemitah.

 He has written a Pesach Haggadah and a Yom Kippur Machzor.